 Get your yarn and needles ready and let's start knitting cables.
 Don't forget the cable needle too.

 Oh and you may find that a bamboo cable needle or DPN works better.
 The stitches won't slip off.
-Even better?
-A U cable holder holds the stitches nicely.

 When you're knitting cables you usually need to knit a few preparatory rows.